 Training will be delivered via a digital platform and supplemented by communication with the appointed contact person.

-Volunteers will be assigned a named contact person who will be available to provide regular support throughout their time with Stemettes.
-Support sessions will provide the opportunity for ongoing dialogue about the development of the volunteering role and any advice and/or guidance needed to allow volunteers to gain maximum benefit from the experience.
+Mentoring volunteers will be assigned a named contact person who will be available to provide regular support throughout their time with Stemettes.
+Support sessions will provide the opportunity for ongoing dialogue about the development of the mentoring role and any advice and/or guidance needed to allow volunteers to gain maximum benefit from the experience.

 7. The Volunteer’s Voice

 Stemettes will ensure that there is a clear and accessible system to enable volunteers to claim certain approved out-of-pocket expenses.
-Expenses relating to travel arrangements and food provision must be authorised by the volunteer’s assigned contact person in advance of the incurrence of such expenses.
+The provision of expenses will be outlined in the opportunity posted on the volunteer management system.